- Who We Are

 How does a patient establish residency?

-A patient must provide the attending physician proof of residency according to the states’ laws.
-There isn’t a timetable associated with establishing residency.
-Proof can include a state driver’s license, documents showing the patient rents or owns property in one of the two states, state voter registration, or a recent state tax return.
+A patient must provide the attending physician proof of residency according to the states' laws.
+There isn't a timetable associated with establishing residency.
+Proof can include a state issued ID such as a driver's license, documents showing the patient rents or owns property in the state, state voter registration, or a recent state tax return.
 The attending physician must decide whether the patient has adequately established residency.

 How long does it take to establish residency?

 There is no minimum residency requirement.
-A patient must simply be able to prove he or she is a current, bona fide resident of Oregon or Washington.
+A patient must simply be able to prove he or she is a current, bona fide resident of Oregon, Washington, or Vermont.

-Can a non-resident move to Oregon or Washington to use the law?
+Can a non-resident move to Oregon, Washington, or Vermont to use the law?

-The law does not prevent anyone from moving to Oregon or Washington.
-However, reports show few -- if any -- patients have moved to Oregon or Washington to use the law.
+The law doesn't prevent anyone from moving to Oregon, Washington, or Vermont.
+However, reports show few—if any—patients have moved to Oregon, Washington, or Vermont to use the law.

 - First oral request to your physician